 - Dr Tara Ross, Senior lecturer and journalism coordinator, University of Canterbury

 - James Elliott, Lawyer and consultant for Newsroom.co.nz

 - Richard Sutherland, Head of News, RNZ

-- Tupe Solomon-Tanoa'i, former diplomat, chief philanthropic officer of the Michael and Suzanne Borrin Foundation
+- Tupe Solomon-Tanoa'i, Chief philanthropic officer of the Michael and Suzanne Borrin Foundation

 This complaints process relates only to content produced by the Asia Media Centre or published on this website.
 If you have a complaint about any content produced by New Zealand journalists who have been supported by the Asia New Zealand Foundation’s media programme, you should contact the relevant publisher or broadcaster directly.